Addiction and Relationships: The Hard Truth About the Impact of Addiction

 The truth is, juggling addiction and relationships is a truth many loved ones must face.
 If you have cause to suspect a substance abuse problem, you should confront your partner without judgment or a tone of confrontation.
 This will give them an opportunity to come clean before submitting to professional treatment.

 We’re here to help you talk to your significant other about achieving lasting sobriety.
-If you would like more information, please call 877-389-0500 or contact us here to learn more about our programs.
+If you would like more information, please call 866-287-2877 or send us a message to learn more about our treatment programs.

 Related articles: